Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Current Study

-Specifically, we simulate structural priming across LLMs of various sizes with the two modes mentioned in Section \ref{sec:neural}.
-As is illustrated in Figure~\ref{overview}, the \textbf{\texttt{Fine-Tuning}} mode fine-tunes the LLM's parameters on a single prime sentence, and the updated model is used to infer the probability of the target sentence.
-The \textbf{\texttt{Concatenation}} mode instead uses (our generalized notion of) ICL, where the prime sentence is directly concatenated with the target sentence, using the prime sentence as the prompt in the context window, and the probability of the target sentence is measured.
-The \texttt{Fine-Tuning} mode serves as a sanity check that LLMs are able to show the IFE when there is \textbf{explicit} error-driven, gradient-based learning.
-It sets the stage for our main focus: using the \texttt{Concatenation} mode to diagnose whether ICL involves \textbf{implicit} gradient-based learning.
+We simulate structural priming across LLMs of various sizes with the two previously explored methods mentioned in Section \ref{sec:neural} (see\ Figure~\ref{overview}).
+The \textbf{\texttt{Fine-Tuning}} mode updates the LLM's parameters on the basis of a single prime sentence, and the updated model is used to infer the probability of the target sentence.
+The \textbf{\texttt{Concatenation}} mode instead uses (our generalized notion of) ICL, where the prime sentence is concatenated with the target sentence, so that the prime constitutes the prompt/context at the point in which the probability of the target sentence is measured.
+The \texttt{Fine-Tuning} mode serves as a sanity check that LLMs are able to show the IFE with \textbf{explicit} error-driven learning.
+Because of the nature of gradient descent, changes to model weights during fine-tuning are a function of the degree to which a prime sentence is correctly predicted.
+A more unexpected prime will therefore give rise to larger gradients and updates, as well as a larger priming effect.
+Once we have demonstrated this result empirically, the stage will then be set for our main focus: using the \texttt{Concatenation} mode to diagnose whether ICL involves \textbf{implicit} error-driven learning.